Exception Handling in Apex: try

 throw

-throw keyword is used to explicitly throw an exception, signaling that an error has occurred.
+keyword is used to explicitly throw an exception.
+By using throw

 public class MyException extends Exception {}